fredeil/INF-1101/INF1101-fei003-a2/report.md

 In hindsight, the way that the index is implemented is could also be done differently.
 The excessive use of table lookups and set lookups is what´s causing the indexing to take > 3 seconds when starting the program.

 ## 6. Conclusion
 In this report the details of how a index ADT that supports indexing of documents and evaluation of queries to find occurences of words in the documents is described.
-The resulting index was an inverted index containing the words and all the locations of the documents with the words were mapped.
+The resulting index was an inverted index containing the words and all the locations of the documents with the words.

+The intention of the index was to use it for a basic search engine that had a simple web interface for evaluating queries on a set of documents located on the host tbat returned a link to the matching documents.

+The Users of this web interface could search on either single words or a combination of words using the language described in this report.

 ## References
 <b id="f1">[1]</b> Cecilia Quiroga-Clare, _Language Ambiguity: A Curse and a Blessing_ [Online].
 Available: